 Each year there are approximately 350,000 victims of dog bites that are seen in emergency rooms, while there are 850,000 that need some sort of medical attention from a bite.
 This does not even include the numerous other attacks that may not result in serious injury, but could still cause damage both physically and emotionally.
-The Center for Disease Control did some research from 2001-2003 and figured that during that three year time period, there were 4.5 people hurt in some way by a dog bite.
+The Center for Disease Control conducted research from 2001-2003 and concluded during period there were 4.5 million people hurt in some way by a dog bite.
 This number appears to be rising and the losses that people seem to be experiencing from these types of incidents total over $1 billion annually.

 SURPRISE PERSONAL INJURY ATTORNEY